PrestaShopCorp/psxmarketingwithgoogle/README.md

   * Warning Messages: Display a notice after the edition of a carrier advising to reconfigure shipping settings on the module
 * displayHeader
   * Website verification: Display the Google Verification Tag
-  * Remarketing: Display the Google Remarketing Tag to init gtag()
+  * Conversion tracking: Display the Google Tag to init gtag()
+  * Conversion tracking: Provide user data for [Enhanced conversions](https://support.google.com/google-ads/answer/98886560)
-  * Remarketing: Purge & display events that could not be displayed (i.e triggered from Ajax requests)
+  * Conversion tracking: Purge & display events that could not be displayed (i.e triggered from Ajax requests)
 * displayOrderConfirmation
-  * Remarketing: Trigger the Conversion Action "Purchase"
+  * Conversion tracking: Trigger the Conversion Action "Purchase"
 * displayTop
-  * Remarketing: Trigger the Conversion Action "Page view"
+  * Conversion tracking: Trigger the Conversion Action "Page view"

 ## Contributing